BhuvanThota/Java-Spring/Day_01.md

 - The local variables are stored in stack

-- The instance ref in stored in the stack
+- The instance ref is stored in the stack

 |Stack | Data|
 |------|-----|